Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Dark Matter Abundance and the Boltzmann Equations

 \section{Dark Matter Abundance and the Boltzmann Equations}

-We will be interested in the abundance of $\chi$, whether or not it is in equilibrium so we will keep track of the abundance of $\chi$ using Boltzmann equations.
-Since we are interested in the situation where only one decay process is important, the Boltzmann equation for the number density of $\chi$, $n_\chi$, is
+We will be interested in the abundance of $\chi$ whether or not it is in equilibrium so we will keep track of its abundance using Boltzmann equations.
+In general the Boltzmann equation for $\chi$ is